- This event has passed.

 By hearing from 3 unis, students will also appreciate how the further study of Mathematics can vary between institutions, contributing to the depth of their HE research and assisting informed decision making.

-Full details of the university talks will be published below as soon as these are confirmed with the universities.
+Full details of the university talks are below:

 - University of East Anglia: Dr Paul Hammerton will present Exponentials, Hyperbolic Functions and Sonic Booms.
 This session will discuss exponential functions and show how they can be used to define a new set of functions — hyperbolic sine, hyperbolic cosine and hyperbolic tangent.
 We will then look at how these functions can help us understand sonic booms — the shock waves produced by supersonic aircraft.